What are protocols during the COVID-19 pandemic?

-- Individuals wishing to speak at a statutory public meeting shall not be required to complete a Delegation Request Form.
-Anyone who is in attendance at the public meeting will have the opportunity to speak to the matter.
+- Individuals wishing to speak at a statutory public meeting must register to speak with the Office of the Town Clerk.
 For further information on Town of Whitby public meetings please visit the Participation at Public Meetings page.

 Deadline for Submissions: